noahehall/nodeproto/README.md

 <details>
   <summary>contributing</summary>

+### installation

+- baremental
   - use pnpm to install node
     - install pnpm `curl -fsSL https://get.pnpm.io/install.sh | sh -`
     - install node `pnpm env use --global 16`
     - install pnpm tab-completion `pnpm install-completion`
     - source your shell (e.g. bashrc `. ~/.bashrc`)

+- vagrant + vb
+  - TODO
+  - ensure vagrant 2.2.18 & vb 6.1 installed
+  - `vagrant up`
+  - `vagrant ssh`
+  - `cd /opt/nodeproto`

-- setup application
+### setup application

 - TODO: if unable to get this to run via proto just move it to a shell script and call it a day
   - anything scratched out likely needs to be set nonconcurrent
   - to circumvent the issue, run the failed cmd from within the submodule root dir (ouch)
 - install root dependencies `pnpm install`
 - install dependencies for all packages/* `pnpm proto repo:install`
 - build dependences for all packages/* `pnpm proto build`
 - run all tests in all packages `pnpm repo:test`
 - make any changes you want in `root/package.json` then sync them to sub modules
   - `pnpm proto jsync`

 - flowtyped
   - `pnpm add --global flow-typed`